-British designer Bethan Laura Wood and Milanese gallery Nilufar present Ornate, a collection of furniture inspired by the design of the boudoir.
-Featuring a bedhead, lighting, cabinets, a desk and mirrors, the collection draws from diverse inspirations and features a variety of materials and techniques.
+British designer Bethan Laura Wood and Milanese gallery Nilufar present Ornate, a collection of furniture (opens in new tab) inspired by the design of the boudoir.
+Featuring a bedhead, lighting (opens in new tab), cabinets, a desk and mirrors, the collection draws from diverse inspirations and features a variety of materials and techniques.
 The Ornate collection also marks Wood’s ten years of collaboration with Nilufar and its founder, Nina Yashar.
-Shown in the Via della Spiga gallery during September’s Salone del Mobile, it is in place until 27 November 2021, next to pieces from Wood’s previous collections.
+Shown in the Via della Spiga gallery during September’s Salone del Mobile (opens in new tab), the collection was presented next to pieces from Wood’s previous collections.

 Bethan Laura Wood and Nilufar present Ornate

 The new collection exemplifies the richness of Wood’s eclectic, colourful visual universe.
 Pieces in glass, wood veneer and CNC-milled aluminium are evidence of her passion for craft techniques old and new, and her ability to distil cultural references and inspirations from past aesthetic movements as well as from her travels.

 ‘Ornate represents the perfect dialogue and the best possible interpretation of the various cultures that inspired Bethan,’ obverves Yashar, ‘and a very contemporary point of view that manages to push risky boundaries to extremes, while maintaining total harmony.’